Rbilemjian/MTEInfrastructureInventory/README.md

 If a user is conducting an import from infoblox, they cannot update authoritative zones in another tab without encountering a server error.
 This is because a user can only hold one lock at once, and the infoblox import lock is a different type of lock than the authoritative zone update lock.
 The issue should be cleared up if the user completes the import and re-attempts to update the authoritative zones.

+<strong>What to do After Making Modifications</strong>

+Run the following command to restart Apache server:

+    systemctl restart httpd